Battle of Red Cliffs

-The allied victory at Red Cliffs ensured the survival of Liu Bei and Sun Quan, gave them control of the Yangtze, and provided a line of defence that was the basis for the later creation of the two southern states of Shu Han and Eastern Wu.
-According to Norwich University, this was the largest naval battle in history in terms of the numbers involved.
-Descriptions of the battle differ widely and the site of the battle is fiercely debated.
-Although its location remains uncertain, most academic conjectures place it on the south bank of the Yangtze River, southwest of present-day Wuhan and northeast of Baqiu (present-day Yueyang, Hunan).
+The allied victory at Red Cliffs ensured the survival of Liu Bei and Sun Quan and left them in control of the Yangtze, establishing defensible frontiers that would later serve as the basis for the states of Shu Han and Eastern Wu during the Three Kingdoms period (220–280).
+Historians have arrived at different conclusions in their attempts to reconstruct the timeline of events at Red Cliffs.
+The location of the battlefield itself remains a subject of debate: most scholars consider either a location southwest of present-day Wuhan, or a location northeast of Baqiu in present-day Yueyang, Hunan as plausible candidate sites for the battle.
+The battle has been the subject of or influenced numerous poems, dramas, movies and games.

 Background

-By the early 3rd century, the nearly four century old Han dynasty was crumbling.
-Emperor Xian had been a political figurehead since 189 with no control over the regional warlords.
+By the early 3rd century AD, the Han dynasty, now nearly four centuries old, was crumbling.
+Emperor Xian, who acceded to the throne in 189 at age eight, was a political figurehead with no control over the regional warlords.
 Cao Cao was one of the most powerful warlords.
-By 207 he had reunified northern China and controlled the North China Plain.
-In the winter of 207 he secured the northern flank by defeating Wuhuan at the Battle of White Wolf Mountain.
-Upon returning in 208, Cao Cao was appointed Chancellor, which gave him control of the imperial government.
+He hosted the emperor in his capital at Ye, which gave him a measure of control over the emperor in addition to an air of legitimacy.
+In 200 he had defeated his main rival Yuan Shao at Guandu, reunifying northern China and giving him control of the North China Plain.
+In the winter of 207 he secured his northern flank by defeating the Wuhuan people at the Battle of White Wolf Mountain.
+Upon returning to Ye in 208, Cao Cao was appointed Chancellor upon his own recommendation, which effectively gave him control of the imperial government.

 Cao Cao's southern campaign started shortly after in the autumn of 208.
-The Yangtze River through Jing Province was the first target; capturing the naval base at Jiangling and securing naval control of the province's stretch of the Yangtze were necessary to secure access to the south.
-He was opposed by warlords Liu Biao and Sun Quan.
+The section of the Yangtze flowing through Jing Province was the first target; capturing the naval base at Jiangling and securing naval control of the province's stretch of the Yangtze were necessary to secure access to the south.
+He was opposed by the warlords Liu Biao and Sun Quan.
 Liu Biao, the governor of Jing, controlled the Yangtze west of the Han River's mouth, which roughly encompassed the territory around the city of Xiakou and to the south.
 Sun Quan controlled the Yangtze east of the Han and the southeastern territories abutting it.
-A third warlord, Liu Bei, was in Fancheng, having fled with Liu Biao from the northeast after a failed plot to assassinate Cao Cao and restore imperial power.
+Liu Bei, another warlord, was in Fancheng, having fled to Liu Biao from the northeast after a failed plot to assassinate Cao Cao and restore imperial power.

 Initially, Cao Cao achieved rapid success.
 Jing was in a poor state.
 Its armies were exhausted by conflict with Sun Quan to the south.
 Furthermore, there was political division as Liu Biao's sons, the elder Liu Qi and the younger Liu Cong, sought to succeed their father.
 Liu Cong prevailed, and Liu Qi was relegated to the commandery of Jiangxia.
 Liu Biao died of illness only a few weeks later.
-Liu Cong surrendered to an advancing Cao Cao, giving the latter a sizeable fleet and Jiangling as a forward operating base.
+Liu Cong surrendered to an advancing Cao Cao, giving him a sizeable fleet and Jiangling as a forward operating base.